gameflorist/dunedynasty/README.md

 ## Saved games

 Saved games are located in the `save` directory next to `dunedynasty.cfg`.
-If no configuration file exists in the same directory as the executable, they will be in placed in a personal data directory.
+If no configuration file exists in the same directory as the executable (or `Dune Dynasty.app` using the MacOS App-Bundle), they will be in placed in a personal data directory.

 The location depends on your operating system: